 With its abundance of parks and nature preserves along the shoreline, New Jersey is a hot spot for seeing nesting and migratory birds, especially in the spring time.
 Don’t miss a trip to Cape May, where the abundance of habitats—swamps, marshes, grasslands and forests—make it a prime birding location.
 Bring your binoculars and see why Cape May was a natural choice for the location of the highly anticipated World Series of Birding competition on May 8, 2021.
 Discover even more birding spots in New Jersey this spring.

 5. Celebrate the season at a one of the many spring festivals.

 Along with warmer weather come the festivals.
-Listen to jazz, soul and R&B at the Exit Zero Jazz Festival in Cape May April 17 – 19, 2020.
-For a true street festival experience, enjoy artists, crafters, vendors, live music and more at the Red Bank Street Fair & Craft Show or the Somerville Arts & Crafts Festival, both on April 5, 2020.
+Listen to jazz, soul and R&B at the Exit Zero Jazz Festival in Cape May on April 23 – 25, 2021.
+A new festival for 2021, the Rock 'n Roll Steam Punk Fair in Washington Borough on May 8th.
 Find more upcoming events during your trip.

 6. Go for a bike ride along a nearby trail.